Connect with others who understand.

 • Blood in your vomit

-• Bleeding after a tooth extraction that doesn’t stop for several hours
+• Bleeding after a tooth extraction that doesn’t stop after several hours

 Hemophilia C Symptoms in Women